System Guide

 Data Model

 CodeMirror, being a text editor, treats the document as a flat string.
-It stores this in a tree-shaped data structure to allow cheap updates anywhere in the document (and efficient indexing by line number).
+It stores this string split by line in a tree-shaped data structure to allow cheap updates anywhere in the document (and efficient indexing by line number).

 Document Changes